LauraMarott/SocialGraphs/Actors.md

 From the bottom eigenvector centralities no clear patterns is seen, since both medium and low ranked movies are to find here.
 Many of these movies also have a low degree, which might be the reason for them to have such a low eigenvector centrality since they have a few connections.

-To sum up, the high ranked movies tend to have a high influence at each other, which might mean that they use popular actors.
+To sum up, the high ranked movies tend to have a high influence on each other, which might mean that they use same popular actors.
 However, it is difficult to say anything about the rest of the movies.

 ### Understanding the Network further

 For the more interested reader, you can gain some deeper insight of the network by looking into the degree distribution, the scale-freeness and whether the network is assortative or disassortative.
+If you are not into hardcore network theory, feel free to skip these sections.

 #### Degree Distribution

-This distribution is another way to look at the degrees and see how they behaves.
+This degree distribution is another way to look at the degrees and see how they behave.

 <figure style="text-align: center;">
   <img src="./images/degree_distribution.png" width="500"/>
 </figure>

 It is seen that the majority of the movies are connected to between 1 and 4 other movies.
-A few movies uses many popular actors and are connected to over 20 other movies.
+A few movies use many popular actors and are connected to over 20 other movies.
 The average degree of the network is 8.65, meaning that each movie on average is connected to 8 other movies.
 This high average may be due to the three possibilites of connecting to other - the three actors.

 #### Scale-freeness